OmriFialkov/flask-catexer-app-actions/README.md

 The **Dockerfile** defines how the Flask app is packaged:
 - Installs dependencies and Flask runtime.
 - Copies the application files into the container.
-- Sets up the necessary environment variables.
 - Configures the web server to serve the app.

 ### 🔹 Docker Compose